The best travel gear for graduates | Engadget

 Between flying and the eventual jet lag that sets in after hopping countries and continents, getting a full night’s sleep can be a challenge.
 That’s where a sleep mask can help and one I’ve found to be better than the rest is made by a company called Manta.
 At this point, it makes a lot of different models, so take a look at their website to find the one that will best suit your kid.
 That said, the original Sleep model is a best place to start.
 What makes it stand out is that the eyecups aren’t sewn into the mask.
 Instead, they’re attached to it using velcro, allowing you to reposition them to make the mask as comfortable as possible.
 The company says they’re also 100 percent effective at blocking out any light, a claim I’ve found to be accurate.

-DJI OM4
+DJI OM5

-Okay, one last photography item, we promise.
-If your grad has a relatively recent phone like the iPhone 12 or Galaxy S21, they don’t need a dedicated camera to take great-looking video during their trip.
-But what can help is a smartphone gimbal like the OM4 from DJI.
+If your grad has a relatively recent phone like the iPhone 13 or Galaxy S22, they don’t need a dedicated camera to take great-looking video during their trip.
+But what can help is a smartphone gimbal like the OM5 from DJI.
 Making some of the best commercial drones in the world, DJI knows a thing or two about camera stabilization.
-The OM4 will help your grad film smooth and cinematic footage while they’re on their trip.
-New to the OM4 is a magnetic pop socket-like mechanism that makes attaching your phone to the gimbal much easier than a traditional clamp mount.
+The OM5 will help your grad film smooth and cinematic footage while they’re on their trip.
+The latest gimbal has a magnetic mechanism that makes attaching your phone to the gimbal much easier than a traditional clamp mount, plus it weighs 100 grams less than the previous model.Buy OM5 at Amazon - $159